jackson15j/cv/craig_astill_cv.md

 **Contact:** [+447834810193], [craigastill@gmail.com].

 Pragmatic Technical Leader with over 18 years of experience in Software Development, DevOps & Quality Assurance roles in both large Corporations and Start-Ups.
-Cross skilled as a Team Lead, Architect, Mentor and process improvement evangelist.
+Cross skilled as a Team Lead, Assistant Architect, Mentor and process improvement evangelist.
 Looking for an opportunity to use my experience to increase team productivity and progress to Architect / Staff Engineer.

 Skills / Strengths
 ------------------